hayden0319/haydendesk/IMPLEMENTATION_COMPLETE.md

 1. No audio permission check implemented (stub exists)
 2. In-memory account storage (not persistent)
 3. No token refresh mechanism
-4. Backup servers need manual configuration
+4. Standby servers need manual configuration
 5. No UI for account management (API only)

 ### Won't Fix (By Design)